jsas-uw/SocialNetwork/application/README.md

 - This is main branch
 - The runEXE.bat should work if you have the JavaFX lib in the c:\temp\ directory as listed in the .bat
 - It has the buttons with different colors
-- A stub for Shortest Path call is in the SocialNetworkManager.java
+- Button styling done in the application.css
-- The public methods for add/remove user/connection need to have these commands logged.
+- File Open/Save/Save on Exit are handled using the FileChooser
 - File Load works properly
 - File Save works properly